Welcome to Hertfordshire Walker

 Turn right on Essendon footpath 11

 2: Turn right on Essendon footpath 11.
-Follow this footpath as it weaves its way downhill for 1km until you reach to Hill End Lodge (location - https://w3w.co/trip.swaps.alone), see image below.
+Follow this footpath as it weaves its way downhill for 1km until you reach Hill End Lodge (location - https://w3w.co/trip.swaps.alone), see image below.

 Head N along the lane, which is also Essendon footpath 11